 Five Below Inflatable Baseball Target Toss

-This 44-inch tall baseball player may look like a proper body for an imaginary friend.
+This 5 feet tall baseball player may look like a proper body for an imaginary friend.
 However, this will be immediately contradicted by the big gaping hole in the middle of the catcher’s chest.

 So what is the purpose of this quirky inflatable toy?
 If your son or daughter is a future baseball player in the making, then this lawn game should provide a chance to perfect their skills.
 Just toss any baseball towards the squatting player and aim for the hole in the chest.